ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 This is commonly called (defaulted) **Rule of Five**.

+By the way, it's very unlikely that this deprecation will ever turn into reality.

 ### Slices and clones

-Just for completeness, we mention another possible issue.
+Just for completeness, we shortly describe another issue.

-If any copyable polymorphic class (interfaces are in this family) is accidentally passed *by value*, *slicing* happens: only the base portion of a derived object will be copied, and the polymorphic behavior will be corrupted.
+If any copyable polymorphic class is accidentally passed *by value*, *slicing* happens: only the base portion of a derived object will be copied, and the polymorphic behavior will be corrupted.

 ```cpp
 class Derived : public Interface